trevorsaudi/trevorsaudi.github.io/content/posts/2024-06-11_red_team06/index.md

 1. The PSF executable will be launched.
-2. scriptExecutionMode has been set to RemoteSigned, which allows scripts that are downloaded from the internet to run if signed by a trusted publisher.
+2. `scriptExecutionMode` has been set to `RemoteSigned`, which allows scripts that are downloaded from the internet to run if signed by a trusted publisher.
-3. The start script section defines usJzY.ps1 as the script that will be executed at the start.
+3. The `start script` section defines `usJzY.ps1` as the script that will be executed at the start.
-4. showWindow has been set to false, meaning the powershell script will run in the background without invoking the command window.
+4. `showWindow`  has been set to `false`, meaning the powershell script will run in the background without invoking the command window.

 ### StartingScriptWrapper

-- The StartingScriptWrapper is required by the PSF to be able to run the target script.
+- The `StartingScriptWrapper` is required by the PSF to be able to run the target script.
 The file below is included by default without any special modifications.

 <div class="center">
 <img src="/posts/2024-06-11_asd/images/startingsciptwrapper.png">